 The post Vegetables to Plant in January appeared first on Gracious Gardening.

-Pruning Spring Flowering Trees and Shrubs
+]]>The post Spring Pruning!
+Flowering Trees and Shrubs appeared first on Gracious Gardening.

-When winter begins to turn to spring, and you cannot wait to get into your garden, pruning is a good place to start.
+]]>When winter begins to turn to spring, and you cannot wait to get into your garden, pruning is a good place to start.
 Pruning keeps plants healthy and gets rid of damaged, diseased branches and limbs, for new, healthy growth.
 Keep in mind, though, that not all plants should be pruned early.
 Many flowering trees and shrubs set their buds in the fall, and pruning in early spring could mean less blossoms.
 This is a common mistake made by new gardeners, so use this list to determine when your flowering trees and shrubs should be pruned for the most blossoms in spring.

 Trees and Shrubs That Should be Pruned After Blooming (Late Spring)